mrismanaziz/Reforestation/README.md

-## What does a clock do when it's hungry?
-It goes back four seconds!
+## Past, present, and future walked into a bar....
+It was tense.